SAP/component-operator-runtime/website/content/en/docs/getting-started/_index.md

 In other words, the spec of the component resource will be fed into the resource generator, which will return the concrete manifests of the dependent objects, which will then be applied to the cluster.

 In some cases, the best option is to implement your own resource generator from scratch.
-When doing so, the returned resources `[]client.Object` either have to be of type `*unstructured.Unstructured`, or the according type must be known to the scheme supplied to the component-operator-runtime reconciler.
+When doing so, the returned resources `[]client.Object` either have to be of type `*unstructured.Unstructured`, or the according type must be known to the scheme used by the component-operator-runtime reconciler.

 In many other cases however, it makes more sense to just reuse one of the [generic generators shipped with this repository](../generators).